-At least one member of the Graduation Supervision Committee must be a Professor or Associate Professor and occupy a Chair or Associate Professorship in the competence area of the graduation project.

-The Professor or Associate Professor is chairman of the Graduation Supervision Committee.
-The chairman is mandated by the exam committee to compile the Graduation Supervision Committee and to lend examination authority to external members (Exam regulations Article 1.3, 5 q) under the conditions formulated below.

-- 2. A faculty member with relevant expertise related to the topic of the graduation project. - 3.
+- 1. At least one member of the Graduation Supervising Committee must be a Professor or Associate Professor and occupy a chair or Associate Professorship in the competence area of the graduation project. - The Professor or Associate Professor is chairman of the Graduation Supervising Committee.
+The chairman is mandated by the Examination Committee to compile the Graduation Supervising Committee and to lend examination authority to external members (Exam regulations Article 1.3, 5 g) under the conditions formulated below. - 2.
+A faculty member with relevant expertise related to the topic of the graduation project. - 3.
 A third member with relevant expertise related to the topic of the graduation project.
-The third member of the Graduation Supervision Committee can be an external expert.
-The external expert must be a subject specialist who does not work in the ABP Department of the TU/e.

-Normally the external expert must be a University graduate.
+The third member of the Graduation Supervising Committee can be an external expert.
+The external expert must be a subject specialist who does not work in the Department of the Built Environment TU/e. - Normally the external expert must be a University graduate.
 However, in special cases a HBO diploma is acceptable if the external expert possesses a demonstrable, high level of expertise.
-The chairman of the Graduation Supervision Committee makes sure that the external expert meets these requirements.
+The chairman of the Graduation Supervising Committee makes sure that the external expert meets these requirements.

-Requests to deviate from the above must be submitted to the Examination Committee of the ABP Department of the TU/e, with argumentation and with the approval of the chairman of the Graduation Supervision Committee.
-The form to request an exception/approval of an external member is provided in the attachment.
+Requests to deviate from the above must be submitted to the Examination Committee of the Built Environment of the TU/e, with argumentation and with the approval of the chairman of the Graduation Supervising Committee.
+The form to request an exception/approval of an external member is provided on https://intranet.tue.nl/en/university/departments/built-environment/education/ecb-for-you-and-me/regulations/

-The members of the Graduation Supervision Committee evaluate the graduation project.
+The members of the Graduation Supervising Committee evaluate the graduation project.
 Any persons who have been involved in the graduation process may act only as advisors.
 They have no formal influence on the assessment.